riaacordero/riaacordero/README.md

 I am a 19-year old Computer Science student from [Malayan Colleges Mindanao](https://mcm.edu.ph).
 I am also an active volunteer for DEVCON Davao Chapter and a former representative for PSITS-XI!
 I am a freelance digital illustrator and an enthusiast in UI/UX research & design.
 As an artist, I have also competed in few regional art competitions.

-As a tech enthusiast, I love everything software-related and *Fun fact: I am an Apple and Google fangirl!*
+As a tech enthusiast, I love everything software-related and *Fun fact: I am an Apple and Google fangirl!* I also enjoy studying about human-computer psychology and how it relates to creating a good user experience.

 ## Programming Languages 👩‍💻

 I am no master, but I do code.
 I'm currently learning:

+- HTML/CSS
 - Javascript
 - Java
 - Python